LARG/utaustinvilla3d/stats/README.md

 \[all_crashed_opp\]
 \[host &lt;host&gt;\]

-The score of the game is reported as the number of goals scored by our team followed by the number of goals scored by the team star opponent team.
+The score of the game is reported as the number of goals scored by our team followed by the number of goals scored by the opponent team.
 The average position of the ball in the X direction is also recorded.

 The number of times a teams does and does not score off of kickoffs, corner kicks, and indirect kicks for both our team and the opponent team are reported.
 A team is considered to have scored after one of these kick events if they are able to score a goal within a certain amount of time after the event has occurred -- these time thresholds are defined in *recordstatsbehavior.h*.